-If you can afford to do so, you may be expected to contribute to the cost of your care and services.
-You won’t need to complete an income and asset assessment, though providers can request information regarding your ability to make a contribution (within reason).
+You won’t need to complete a means assessment, though providers can request information regarding your ability to make a contribution (within reason).
 Importantly, your access to transition care will not be affected by your ability to pay fees.

 While providers set their own fees in consultation with you, the government sets maximum amounts.
 Currently, the maximum amount you may be asked to pay is:

-- $51.21 per day if you receive care while living in a residential setting (85% of the single aged pension).
+- $60.86 per day if you receive care while living in a residential setting (85% of the single age pension).

 Am I eligible?